Kritika's Product Portfolio

 Future Directions

-• AI-powered travel recommendations based on past trips
+• AI-powered recommendations based on past trip patterns

-• Integration with travel APIs for hotel bookings or restaurant finds
+• Integration with APIs for hotels, restaurants, and attractions

 Ethnicity, Nature, and Urban Life in Singapore